 A hybrid work schedule is a plan that specifies when employees should work from home or in the office.
 Each employee’s needs are considered while your organisation’s goals are prioritised.
 There are several types of hybrid work schedules, each with its own set of advantages and disadvantages.
 Some of them are:

-The most structured hybrid work approach is the cohort schedule.
+• The most structured hybrid work approach is the cohort schedule.
 With this format, a particular group or cohort of employees comes in to office on specific days to help them brainstorm.

-Schedules that are flexible are just that: flexible.
+• Flexible schedules are just that: flexible.
 They offer no fixed rules.
 Instead, employees can work from home and come into the office whenever they want.

 2. Create Healthy Boundaries